Quotient Categories and Phases: Introduction

 In many mathematical situations one considers objects and maps only up to equivalence under some `trivial' isomorphisms.
 In doing so we pass from our original category to a quotient category $\catC \!/\!\! \sim$.
-Examples include projective geometry~\cite{coxeter2003projective} and quantum theory~\cite{abramskycoecke:categoricalsemantics}, in which vectors equal by a suitable constant factor are identified.
+Examples include projective geometry~\cite{coxeter2003projective} and quantum theory~\cite{abramskycoecke:categoricalsemantics}, in which vectors equal by a suitable constant factor are identified, as well as the more recent setting of quotienting out elements of \emph{isotropy} in a (small) category \cite{funk2012isotropy,funk2018higher}.

 When our original category $\catC$ comes with desirable features such as (co)limits, it is natural to ask what remains of these in its quotient category.
 Conversely, what properties of $\catC \! / \! \! \sim$ ensure that it arises as such a quotient, and can we use them to recover $\catC$?

 In this article we address these questions for categories $\catC$ with coproducts.
-In $\catC \! / \! \! \sim$ these are described by our new weaker notion of a \emph{phased coproduct}.
+To do so we describe what remains of these coproducts in the quotient category $\catC \! / \! \! \sim$ using our new more general notion of a \emph{phased coproduct}.
 Roughly, these are coproducts whose induced morphisms $A + B \to C$ are unique only up to some coprojection-preserving isomorphism on $A + B$, which we call a \emph{phase}.
+Phased coproducts generalise to phased (co)limits, an elementary notion of weak (co)limit in a category which does not seem to have appeared elsewhere.
+Despite their generality, we show phased coproducts to be well-behaved, for example satisfying their own forms of uniqueness and associativity laws.

-After studying their general properties, we give a converse result, which given any suitable category with phased coproducts constructs a category $\plusI{\catC}$ with coproducts for which $\catC$ arises as a quotient $\catC \simeq \plusI{\catC} \!/\!\! \sim$.
+More surprisingly still, we establish a result providing a converse to the above situation; given any suitable category $\catC$ with phased coproducts, we construct a new category $\plusI{\catC}$ with coproducts from which it arises as such a quotient $\catC \simeq \plusI{\catC} \!/\!\! \sim$.

+The $\GP$ construction is most natural when $\catC$ has \emph{phased biproducts}, generalising standard categorical biproducts, and comes with a suitably compatible monoidal structure $(\otimes, I)$.
+In particular it yields a precise correspondence between such monoidal categories and those with standard (co,bi)products along with a chosen group of \emph{global phase} scalars $\mathbb{P} \subseteq \Aut(I)$, which we quotient out to obtain $\catC$.